GSA/digitalgov.gov/content/posts/2014-09-22-usgs-picture-puzzle-do-you-see-changes-to-the-coast.md

 ---
+url: /2014/09/22/usgs-picture-puzzle-do-you-see-changes-to-the-coast/
 date: 2014-09-22 10:00:21 -0400
-title: 'USGS Picture Puzzle\: Do You See Changes to the Coast?'
+title: 'USGS Picture Puzzle: Do You See Changes to the Coast?'
 summary: 'If you are a coastal resident, go to the beach, or are interested in digital volunteering, you can be a tremendous help&nbsp;in identifying and classifying changes that storms make to our coast after severe storms.
 The U.S. Geological Survey (USGS) has launched iCoast, a Web application where you can view aerial photographs and help classify'
-authors: [tmarcoullier]
+authors:
+  - tmarcoullier
 categories:
   - Challenges
 tag: